 My articles for the print HBR include "When the Longtime Star Fades" (HTML, PDF), "Sharing Ideas and Hors d'Oeuvres" (PDF), and "Generation Robot" (HTML, PDF).
 Other blog posts on HBR.org include When Storytelling Isn't Enough, Do We Need Leaders?, Rupert Murdoch's Last Stand, Enticing the Next Generation of African Leaders, and (these last three are my favorites of this bunch) Consulting for the Evil Empire, News Corp. and Closed News Platforms, and The Day Job, Redefined.
 You should be able to find all my published work for HBR here.

-Before I started the series on editing, the lucky 13 most commonly visited posts on my blog (not counting the two brief times I gave away The Sandinista Project) are:
+Before I started the series on editing, the ten most commonly visited posts on my blog (not counting the two brief times I gave away The Sandinista Project) are:

 I contributed regularly to the O'Reilly Radar while I edited Release 2.0.
 I've been asked to post my editor's columns for Forrester, which I've done here ("A Magazine?"), here ("Power to the People"), and here ("Same as The Old Boss"), all in PDF.
 I don't do much periodical work anymore.
-Finally out, a mere four years after I wrote the liner notes for it, is Wallace Shawn's The Fever.
+Some older clips I still like: I wrote the liner notes for it, is Wallace Shawn's The Fever.
 You can also read a not-bad 2005 op-ed piece for The Boston Globe and an appreciation of Johnny Cash I wrote for the Globe when he died in 2003.
-An assignment to profile Bob Moog turned, alas, into an obituary.

 email: jimmy AT guterman dot com (spaces added in a vain attempt to reduce spam)